 Many conservative commentators are fond of derisively calling our public schools “government” schools.
 It’s sort of the educational equivalent of calling an opponent a Nazi or racist, and for some segment of society, the use of that adjective apparently says it all.

 Such name-calling is, of course, not only counter-productive, it’s inaccurate.
 While one can argue that the government is involved in our schools, and that more and more it’s the federal government, our schools are actually one of the few remaining examples of representative democracy closest to direct democracy.

-While it’s true that in some places—Detroit and other Progressive-dominated urban wastelands come to mind—school systems are corrupt and unresponsive to their communities, they still reflect the values of those communities, and corrupt school board members are reelected time after time.
+While it’s true that in some places—Detroit, Los Angeles and other Progressive-dominated urban areas come to mind—school systems are corrupt and unresponsive to their communities, yet they still reflect the values of those communities, and corrupt school board members are reelected time after time.

 Government schools?
 Well, yes, in the sense that government draws its powers from the consent of the governed.
 But when we don’t pay attention, and when we allow bad, foolish people to run things and to establish bad, foolish policies and practices, who do we blame?
 The government?